2010 Dodge Challenger RTA ‘70’s Muscle Car Reborn!

 Handling of the RT was surprisingly responsive for a large vehicle.
 The Challenger is built off of a modified Chrysler LX platform.
 The overall ride was smooth and confident as the RT rides on a set of 20” 5-spoke aluminum wheels and P245/45R20 BSW all-season performance tires.
 The performance-tuned suspension was relatively stiff.
 A bonus to the vehicle coming with the optional manual transmission was that it also came with a limited-slip differential to aid with traction and keep the car stable and in command of the road.

-· Wide “C” pillars block your side view
+Room for improvement:· Wide “C” pillars block your side view

-· Great exhaust growl
+Cool Features:· Great exhaust growl

 · Cool retro-design